-Guided by Frank O’Hara’s essay Personism: A Manifesto (1959) this 11-week course has been designed for those with some experience of reading and writing poetry.
+Guided by Robert Hass’s introductory essay from the translation volume Essential Haiku (1994) this 10-week course has been designed for those with some experience of reading and writing poetry.

 About the tutor